Venus stations retrograde soon, on July 22. The planet stations direct on September 3.

 Keep your eyes open–the Goddess will likely be visiting soon.
 I hope you’re inspired to take my Venus Retrograde challenge.

-How will the Gemini Venus retrograde go for you?
+This time she’s in Leo, a sign concerned with self-expression, creativity, love and fun.
+How might the Leo retrograde go for you?
 This is easy to research.
 Every eight years you experience Venus retro in the same sign and house of your chart.
 This consistency means that over a hundred year period, Venus retrogrades through just five signs.
 These are your Venus transformation zones!
 They also represent the five points of the planet’s beautiful star pattern in the sky.
 Here are a few recent and upcoming retrogrades:

 |May 15, 2012

 |October 5, 2018

 |May 13, 2020

 Know your own Venus.
 A fabulous way to get the most from the retrograde is to deepen your awareness of your own Venus.
 You’ll find great support and unique insights in my Venus Unleashed report!

 More Venus on Mooncircles: